pebble-dev/rebble-help/_topic/setup-android.md

 # Android app removal

-The Pebble app was removed from the Google Play Store ([read more here](/android-app-unavailable/)).
+The Pebble app was removed from the Google Play Store due to SMS issues ([Read about it here.](/android-app-unavailable))

-While Rebble are working on a replacement app, it is not yet ready for use.
-If you are an Android developer, [get in touch!](https://rebble.io/contact)

 If you do not have the Pebble app installed, don't worry, keep following the guide!